jpilewskie/jpilewskie.github.io/_pages/home.md

 As an atmospheric scientist broadly interested in the Earth's climate system, I am eager to contribute to shaping the world towards a more sustainable future.
 I am passionate about understanding how storm systems are changing with climate change and how those changes may alter future climate scenarios.

-Currently, I work as a postdoctoral research scientist at the <a href="https://ccsr.columbia.edu/">Center for Climate Systems Research (CCSR)</a> at Columbia University joint with <a href="https://www.giss.nasa.gov/">NASA Goddard Institute for Space Studies (GISS)</a>.
-I have a background in physics and atmospheric science, with over ten years of programming experience and eight years processing and analyzing intensive remote sensing data sets.
-Furthermore, I have been highly engaged in community building, public outreach initiatives, and volunteering with environmentally-conscious organizations.
+Currently, I work as a postdoctoral research scientist in the <a href="https://www.atmos.colostate.edu/">Department of Atmospheric Science</a> at Colorado State University.
+I have a background in physics and atmospheric science, with expertise in processing and analyzing intensive remote sensing data sets.
+Furthermore, I have been highly engaged in community building, public outreach initiatives, and volunteering with in neighborhood organizations.

 Here, you can find more information about my research interests, projects, and publications.